 2. Reporting the harassment could help other students, too.

 I understand firsthand how hard it can be to report an incident of sexual harassment.
 However, if you report the harassment, you can help other students, too.
 How?
-Say you go report it to your assistant principal.
-So, then they investigate it, and find out that the person is in fact harassing you.
-They will then face disciplinary action.
-However, other people could of been harassed by the same person that you were.
-Therefore, not only do you help yourself, you help others too because they longer have to put up with the harassment either.
+I’ll give you an example of how reporting the harassment might go: You report the incident to your assistant principal.
+Then they investigate it, and find out that the person is in fact harassing you.
+The student responsible for the harassment should face disciplinary action.
+It is important to note that other people could of been harassed by the same person that you were.
+Therefore, not only do you help yourself, you help others too because they no longer have to put up with the harassment either.

 3. Being uncomfortable, scared, or nervous about reporting it, doesn’t last long.